rosakun/A-Comparison-of-BERT-Embeddings/README.md

-# FINAL BOSS: The last NN Project
+# FINAL BOSS: The last NN Project (Christoph Otto, Maria Francis)

- This is the final project of my neural networks introductory course.
+ This is the final project of our neural networks introductory course.
 It is a POS-Tagger that uses a simple neural network.

 ### Table of Contents